Skip Navigation Accessibility Statement

 Protecting your brand through trademarks, intellectual property, and monitoring the market, can help maintain and improve your brand's equity.
 If you don't keep an eye on your brand health, its perceived quality can be diminished.

-With CisionOne, you can assess the relative risk of negative press and social discussions surrounding your brand with risk scores and sentiment analysis.
+With CisionOne, you can assess the relative risk of negative press and social discussions surrounding your brand with React Score and sentiment analysis.

 Brand Equity vs. Brand Value